Last updated on September 22, 2025

 Finding 1031 Exchange DST Properties

 The national institutional real estate companies referred to collectively as “DST sponsors” are responsible for vetting and acquiring properties within every Delaware Statutory Trust.
 After the DST property is acquired, several parties do due diligence on the trust structure and property.
-DST sponsors package the DST offering and brings it to market through independent brokerages that have the necessary securities licenses to transact DSTs for clients.
+DST sponsors package the DST offering and bring it to market through independent brokerages that have the necessary securities licenses to transact DSTs for clients.

 DSTs can have one or more properties.
 Each DST will usually own one type of property.
 DSTs typically own institutional property of high quality, which can lead to higher income and potential appreciation.
-One DST might own multifamily apartments in a class A category, while another DST could own an industrial building such as an Amazon Distribution Center, or net lease real property with corporate guaranteed retail tenants such as Walgreens and Whole Foods.
+One DST might own multifamily apartments in a class A category, while another DST could own an industrial building, such as an Amazon Distribution Center, or net lease real property with corporate guaranteed retail tenants such as Walgreens and Whole Foods.

 Turning Your 1031 Exchange Property into a Delaware Statutory Trust (DST)